Fish get their Omega-3’s from Algae Oil!

 What a find!

 They are an integral part of cell membranes throughout the body and affect the function of the cell receptors in these membranes.
 They provide the starting point for making hormones that regulate blood clotting, contraction and relaxation of artery walls, and inflammation.

 Omega-3 fats have been shown to help prevent heart disease, may help control auto-immune diseases, and may play protective roles in cancer and other inflammatory conditions – especially allergic skin conditions and arthritis in our dear elderly dogs!
 Remember; they have to be supplied in the diet – our pets cannot make them from other sources.

 What is the only side-effect of Omega-3 DHA in dogs and in humans?

 DHA (docosahexaenoic acid) in the Omega-3 capsules can raise total cholesterol in both humans and dogs when taken as an extra supplement.
-Veterinary surgeons (and hopefully human surgeons) advise that patients due to undergo any operation or dental procedure that is planned, stop taking the supplements about a week prior to the operation and a week after the operation as this lowering of total cholesterol can cause prolonged bleeding times.
+Vets (and hopefully human surgeons) advise that patients due to undergo any operation or dental procedure that is planned, stop taking the supplements about a week prior to the operation and a week after the operation as this lowering of total cholesterol can cause prolonged bleeding times.

 This is usually advised by vets and human surgeons when they know their patients take extra fish oil supplements and in this instance the same applies to Omega-3 Algae oil capsules.